 The Enterprise Education and Research Project Fund (EERPF) was launched by the Board of EEUK in 2011 and has run each year since.

-Funding is awarded to: (i) support the creation and evaluation of enterprise education materials and resources and (ii) facilitate impactful research which adds to our understanding of enterprise education and addresses the needs of the enterprise education community.
+Funding is awarded to: (i) support the creation and evaluation of enterprise education materials and resources and (ii) facilitate impactful and / or experimental research which adds to our understanding of enterprise education and addresses the needs of the enterprise education community.

 Members of EEUK are invited to bid for funding each year and a key principle is that projects should aim to be of benefit to the wider EEUK community as well as the member organisation that is awarded funding.

 The 10th call for applications has now closed.
 The next call is likely to open in spring 2021.

 Plymouth Marjon University & Coventry University

 Exploring students’ entrepreneurial identity formation: a longitudinal approach